Coronavirus (COVID-19) Alert

 The Health Department recommends that everyone 6 months and older receive a flu shot as soon as possible.

 Young children between 6 months and 5 years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.

 Other people at high risk of influenza complications include:

 - People with ongoing medical conditions, such as asthma, diabetes, or heart disease

 The flu vaccine is widely available throughout the City.
-You can visit your health care provider or check nearby locations, such as pharmacies to see if they have flu vaccine.
-Pharmacies may vaccinate adults and children as young as two years of age.
+You can visit your health care provider or check nearby locations, such as pharmacies to see if they have the flu vaccine.
+Pharmacies may vaccinate adults and children as young as 2 years of age.

-New York City’s Health and Hospitals public health clinics and the Health Department's immunization clinic also provide flu vaccine.
-They serve both adults and children.
+New York City’s Health and Hospitals public health clinics also provide flu vaccines to both adults and children.

 Get more information and resources about flu prevention.

 Text 877877 and type "flu" for English or "gripe" for Spanish to find a place to get a flu shot.